Yasir-Ali-Swe/WorkLedger/README.md

 ## 🚀 Overview

-TaskForge allows teams to manage projects and tasks with clear role separation between **Project Managers (Admins)** and **Team Members (Users)**.
+WorkLedger allows teams to manage projects and tasks with clear role separation between **Project Managers (Admins)** and **Team Members (Users)**.
 Every meaningful action performed in the system is logged, making the platform auditable and production-oriented rather than a simple CRUD application.

 This project is built to demonstrate modern full-stack development practices and is intended to be resume-ready.